Spriggans12/TLD_CustomChallengeDifficulties/releaseScript/Readme.txt

 TLD is a Unity / C# game.
 Using some C# wizardry, namely known as the Harmony library, we are able to overwrite some values in the game while it's running.
-I use that here to overwrite the ExperienceMode values of the challenges and do some magic.
+I use that here to overwrite the ExperienceMode values of the challenges, as well as other things, and do some Magic.

 *************